 San Francisco Campus

-After significant interest and support from parents in the City, GISSV also opened a bilingual campus in the San Francisco Presidio.
-The Campus officially opened in August 2011 in a historic Craftsman building near the Golden Gate Bridge.
+After significant interest and support from parents in the City, GISSV also opened a campus in San Francisco.
+The campus officially opened in August 2011 in a historic Craftsman building near the Golden Gate Bridge in the Presidio.
 Over the years it grew into three buildings and eventually outgrow the location.
-After nine years the campus is moving to the centrally located Castro in August 2020.
-After starting with just one Kindergarten class in 2011 and one grade added per year we can establish a full Preschool-8 program in the 2020/21 school year with the preschool class as last addition.

-GISSV is a California nonprofit organization governed by a Board of Directors comprised of parent volunteers from all three campuses and operated in accordance with the California nonprofit corporation code and the GISSV bylaws.
+GISSV is a California nonprofit organization governed by a Board of Directors comprised of parent volunteers from both campuses and operated in accordance with the California nonprofit corporation code and the GISSV bylaws.

 Since its founding, GISSV has been active in its school development.
-It took part in several methods of evaluation (self-evaluation SEIS in 2005 and 2014, Peer Review in 2008 and 2017) and took those results to prioritize development areas.
+It took part in several methods of evaluation (self-evaluations "SEIS", Peer Reviews) and took those results to prioritize development areas.
 Those were used to further the quality development process.

 The Mission Statement, established in 2005, describes the philosophy of the school.
 The core educational mandate and the social and cultural role of GISSV's international focus in the U.S. are stressed.